Sabine Seymour

 Sabine Seymour is a designer, author, entrepreneur, and researcher, known for her work in fashionable technology and design.
 She is the director of the Fashionable Technology Lab and Assistant Professor of Fashionable Technology at Parsons the New School for Design.
-Seymour is the founder of Moondial Inc., a consulting company specializing in the integration of technology and fabrics.
+Seymour is the founder of Moondial Inc., a consulting company specializing in the integration of technology and fabrics.Sabine was born and raised in Austria.

+Seymour, an athlete passionate about snowboarding, especially enjoys off-piste riding.
+Her athletic personality has inspired and influenced her interests in fashion and in exploring the connection between our bodies and the external world.
+Her fascination with gadgets and integrated functions was already evident in her first creation, where she designed a helmet that acted as a game controller, in 1996.
+Between January 1998 and 2019, she authored 23 publications affiliated with the University of Arts and Industrial Design Linz.

 Education

 Seymour received a PhD and MSc in Social and Economic Sciences from the Vienna University of Economics and Columbia University in New York, and a MPS in Interactive Telecommunications from New York University.

 Research

 Seymour is the Director of the Fashionable Technology Lab at Parsons The New School for Design and Assistant Professor in Fashionable technology.
 She is an editorial review board member of the International Journal of Mobile Human Computer Interaction and chairs the Rockefeller Foundation Grant–funded project Computational Fashion at Eyebeam Art+Technology Center, New York.
 Seymour has received numerous grants and awards, including the Michael Kalil Endowment for Smart Design Fellowship.

 Seymour has published Fashionable Technology: The Intersection of Design, Fashion, Science, and Technology (Springer, 2008) and Functional Aesthetics: Visions in Fashionable Technology (Springer, 2010).

 Seymour was previously a design co-chair for ISWC and a jury member for the Prix Ars Electronica, a visiting researcher for Computational Cellulose at Aalto University, Helsinki, a curator of the MAK Fashion Lab at the Museum of Applied Arts, Vienna, a co-director of the research project BODYMetaphor at the New School, New York, and a steering committee member for Zero Power Smart Fashion, New York.